 The evening began just like the previous Mixers, with mounds of delicious food.

 The opening presentations were kept short so that time could be devoted to the most important work of the evening, conversation and mixing between Muslims and Christians.

 The young adults (25 and under) spent their time outside in the beautiful California weather building friendship.
 They brainstormed creative ways to extend those friendships to their broader faith communities in order to build peace between them.
 This group is an essential part of the peacebuilding process, and it was so exciting to see them at this event.

-At the end of the discussion, Abraham took to the stage again.
-He had every table share their major idea for overcoming the barriers between our communities.
+At the end of the discussion, every table share their major idea for overcoming the barriers between our communities.
 The first response at one table was that this Mixer was a great start!
 At the end, everyone agreed that there were many ways to overcome the barriers between our two communities.
 Some suggestions included Muslim-Christian book clubs, Scripture studies, and service projects.
 Others suggested ideas like hiking and group coffee outings.

 There are many things we have in common and those commonalities can be used to overcome our barriers.
 Before everyone left, many people exchanged contact information in order to start putting some of the ideas into practice.